-- Approve the internal audit charter. - ➤ To review proposals made in relation to the appointment of external providers on internal audit services and to make recommendations. - ➤ To consider the Head of Internal Audit's annual report and opinion.
+- Approve the internal audit charter. - > To review proposals made in relation to the appointment of external providers on internal audit services and to make recommendations. - > To consider the Head of Internal Audit's annual report and opinion. - a.

-- a.
 The statement of the level of conformance with the Public Sector Internal Audit Standards and Local Government Application Note and the results of the Quality Assurance and Improvement Programme that supports the statement - these will indicate the reliability of the conclusions of internal audit. - b.
-The opinion on the overall adequacy and effectiveness of the Council's framework of governance, risk management and control together with the summary of the work supporting the opinion - these will assist the committee in reviewing the Annual Governance Statement. - ➤ To approve the risk-based internal audit plan, including internal audit's resource requirements, the approach to using other sources of assurance and any work required to place reliance upon those other sources. - ➤ To approve significant interim changes to the risk-based internal audit plan and resource requirements. - ➤ To make appropriate enquiries of both management and the Head of Internal Audit to determine if there are any inappropriate scope or resource limitations. - ➤ To consider reports from the Head of Internal Audit on internal audit's performance during the year.
+The opinion on the overall adequacy and effectiveness of the Council's framework of governance, risk management and control together with the summary of the work supporting the opinion these will assist the committee in reviewing the Annual Governance Statement. - ➤ To approve the risk-based internal audit plan, including internal audit's resource requirements, the approach to using other sources of assurance and any work required to place reliance upon those other sources.

+- ➤ To approve significant interim changes to the risk-based internal audit plan and resource requirements. - ➤ To make appropriate enquiries of both management and the Head of Internal Audit to determine if there are any inappropriate scope or resource limitations. - ➤ To consider reports from the Head of Internal Audit on internal audit's performance during the year, including the performance of external providers of internal audit services.
 These will include: - a.
 Updates on the work of internal audit including key findings, issues of concern and action in hand as a result of internal audit work. - b.
 Regular reports on the results of the Quality Assurance and Improvement Programme. - c.
-Reports on instances where the internal audit function does not conform to the Public Sector Internal Audit Standards and Local Government Application Note, considering whether the non-conformance is significant enough that it must be included in the Annual Governance Statement. - > To consider summaries of specific internal audit reports of significance or as requested. - ➤ To contribute to the Quality Assurance and Improvement Programme and in particular, to the external quality assessment of internal audit that takes place at least once every five years.

-➤ To support the development of effective communication with the Head of Internal Audit.
+Reports on instances where the internal audit function does not conform to the Public Sector Internal Audit Standards and Local Government Application Note, considering whether the non-conformance is significant enough that it must be included in the Annual Governance Statement. - ➤ To consider summaries of specific internal audit reports of significance or as requested. - ➤ To receive reports outlining the action taken where the Head of Internal Audit has concluded that management has accepted a level of risk that may be unacceptable to the authority or there are concerns about progress with the implementation of agreed actions. - ➤ To provide free and unfettered access to the audit committee chair for the Head of Internal Audit, including the opportunity for a private meeting with the committee. - ➤ To consider any impairments to independence or objectivity arising from additional roles or responsibilities outside of internal auditing of the Head of Internal Audit.
+To approve and periodically review safeguards to limit such impairments. - ➤ To contribute to the Quality Assurance and Improvement Programme and in particular, to the external quality assessment of internal audit that takes place at least once every five years. - > To support the development of effective communication with the Head of Internal Audit.